ShrutiChrist/ShrutiChrist/README.md

 ## 🌟 About Me

-I am a dedicated data scientist with a passion for uncovering insights from data and developing predictive models to solve complex problems.
-My expertise lies in Python for data analysis and machine learning, along with proficiency in SQL for data manipulation.
-I have experience working with various data visualization tools to communicate findings effectively.
-I am enthusiastic about contributing to open-source projects and continuously expanding my knowledge in data science and related technologies.
+I am a dedicated data analyst with a passion for extracting actionable insights from data and transforming complex datasets into clear, impactful narratives.
+My expertise lies in Python for data analysis, leveraging libraries like Pandas and NumPy for robust data manipulation and exploratory analysis.
+I am proficient in SQL for querying and managing relational databases, and skilled in using data visualization tools such as Excel, Tableau, and Power BI to effectively present insights.
+I thrive on working with diverse data sources, integrating and analyzing data to support strategic decision-making.
+I am committed to continuous learning and actively contribute to open-source projects, staying updated with the latest trends and technologies in data analytics.
 Here's a bit more about me:

 - 🌱 I’m currently learning **Python and MySQL**